-Vacuum cleaners are essential for cleaning and maintaining the look, smell and feel of your home.
-From deep cleaning carpets to sucking up dirt from the sofa, vacuums really put in the work around your house, and sometimes, they need a bit of TLC.
+The best vacuum cleaners are essential for cleaning and maintaining the look, smell and feel of your home.
+From deep cleaning carpets to sucking up dirt from your sofa, vacuums put in the work around your house, but sometimes, they need a bit of TLC, too.

-Cleaning your vacuum cleaner sounds like an oxymoron.
-But if you want your device to keep performing at its best, it’s vital you look after it properly.
-Most of the time, vacuum cleaners break because they’re not being cleaned regularly, so if yours has started to smell, is making a strange noise or the suction isn’t working, these are all signs that your vacuum is due a spring clean.
+Cleaning your vacuum cleaner sounds like an oxymoron, but if you want your device to keep performing at its best, you need to look after it properly.
+Most of the time, vacuum cleaners break because they’re not being cleaned regularly, so if yours has started to smell, is making a strange noise or the suction isn’t working, these are key signs that your vacuum is due a spring clean.

 Whatever type or brand of vacuum you own, we’ve found the best tips on how to clean your vacuum cleaner.
 We’ll take you through the process of cleaning the best cordless vacuum cleaners and the best handheld vacuum cleaners step-by-step, and we also have tips on how to maintain the best robot vacuum cleaners, too.

-How to clean corded, cordless & handheld vacuum cleaners
+How to clean corded, cordless and handheld vacuum cleaners

-The majority of vacuum cleaners are incredibly easy to maintain.
-When you bought your vacuum, it should have arrived with set-up instructions and cleaning tutorials, so make sure to check this before you start cleaning anything.
+When you bought your vacuum, it should have arrived with instructions and cleaning tutorials, so make sure to check this before you start cleaning anything.
 If you’ve thrown this out (who keeps the box these days?!), have a look on the manufacturer’s website.

 If you own a corded, cordless or handheld vacuum cleaner, follow the steps below to give your vacuum a new lease of life and to get it running properly again.